 Staff Assessment: This policy is the umbrella policy over the entire FLUA amendment analysis and many of the items are addressed elsewhere in this report as identified above.
 With regard to the justification statement, staff concurs with the applicant's assessment that proposed amendment would provide significant non-residential square footage to address a long-standing land use imbalance in the CWC area.
 This was a priority for the County for nearly 10 years before the Sector Plan effort was finally discontinued.
 However, the outcome was not because the identified needs and issues had been resolved--it was a combination of factors, including the inability to reach consensus with DCA and the interveners in a timely manner and the economic recession which temporarily abated development pressures in the area.
 Many of the issues persist.
-The proposal is more appropriate to addressing regional issues than the prior approval's 235,000 s.f. of retail and office uses, which minimally provided non-residential uses necessitated by the original 2,996 units.
-Furthermore, the centralized location of the Agricultural Enclave within the low density residential area provides the best single location to place a viable, sustainable hub of non-residential uses in a community setting.
+The current entitlement is not appropriate to address regional issues and planning deficiencies.
+The current proposal is more appropriate to addressing regional issues than the prior approval's 235,000 s.f. of retail and office uses, which minimally provided non-residential uses necessitated by the original 2,996 units.
+Furthermore, the centralized location of the Agricultural Enclave within the sprawling low density residential area provides the best single location to place a viable, sustainable hub of non-residential uses in a community setting.